Growing raspberries in the home garden

 Three main types that can be grown in the home garden are red, black and purple.
 Yellow raspberries are red raspberries that don't make red pigment.

-Viruses can be readily transmitted into a planting through infected plants, and there is no way to "cure" the plants once they are infected.
-They can only be destroyed to control the spread of the virus.
+- Viruses can be readily transmitted into a planting through infected plants, and there is no way to cure the plants once they are infected.
+Destroy infected plants to control the spread of viruses.

 What are primocanes and floricanes?